OSUOSC/freebsd-mcss/README.md

 Keep in mind the MCSS software is required in order to remain connected to the CSE network.
 Report any errors to CSE computing staff.

+# Assumptions

+- We assume that `pf` will be used as the firewall.
+- We assume local authentication
+- We assume the SSH daemon is already set up and running.

+Any divergence from these assumptions will have to be OK'd by the dept who is currently running the network.